astronomer/airflow-guides/guides/airflow-openlineage.md

         ('2022-08-07', 'Rabbit', 'Hops', 3);

     ```

+3. Create an [Airflow connection](https://www.astronomer.io/guides/connections) to the Postgres database you created in Step 1.

 With those prerequisites met, we can move on to the example DAGs.
 The first DAG creates and populates a table (`animal_adoptions_combined`) with data aggregated from the two source tables (`adoption_center_1` and `adoption_center_2`).
 Note that you may want to make adjustments to this DAG if you are working with different source tables, or if your Postgres connection id is not `postgres_default`.